morriscox/Rules-of-Tech-Support/Rules of Tech Support - credits.md

 **Rule 404A**: If a page is not found, then the entire site|Internet is down.

+**Rule 404B**: Online manuals will disappear without warning.
+Download a copy for yourself. - /u/MikeSchwab63

 #### Rule 600613: Used to go to websites instead of going directly. - /u/vballboss

 #### Rule Ferengi: Users want their problem fixed quickly.
 Bribes will ensure they will be. - /u/trro16p